boonjo/boonjo/README.md

 This is a place where I try out new things

 - 🔭 I’m currently working on something, probably
-- 🌱 I’m currently learning Docker
+- 🌱 I should be studying...